 Take a look at our essential BigCommerce resources to make the best out of your eCommerce website:

 - Similar-looking themes: Despite BigCommerce providing a fair number of free and paid themes, most of them look pretty similar.
 It’s also unable to customize themes using HTML or CSS editors.

 - Implying annual sales threshold: Once you reach a certain level of sales, you must upgrade to the higher BigCommerce plan.

-Why is Squarespace better than WooCommerce?
+What Squarespace does better than WooCommerce?

 Initially, Squarespace is better than WooCommerce regarding aesthetics.
 Squarespace is more intuitive and easier to use than WooCommerce.
-Squarespace interface feels more polished and thoughtful while that of WooCommerce seems more cluttered.
+Squarespace interface feels more polished and thoughtful while of WooCommerce seems more cluttered.

 Furthermore, Squarespace has more powerful tools.
-For example, its Email Campaign feature includes mailing-list, building email campaigns blast and automated campaigns.
-In addition, Accelerated Mobile Pages tool helps you create streamlined versions of your blog posts so they’ll load quicker on mobile devices.
+For example, its Email Campaign feature includes mailing-list, building email campaign blasts, and automated campaigns.
+In addition, the Accelerated Mobile Pages tool helps you create streamlined versions of your blog posts so they’ll load quicker on mobile devices.

 Finally, similar to Shopify and BigCommerce, Squarespace takes care of security issues for you.
 Specifically, the HSTS (HTTP Strict Transport Security) mode of Squarespace helps to improve the security of your site.

 - Rich blogging features: Squarespace allows commenting, multi-author, post schedule, and many other features for you to manage your blog.

 - Mobile apps: You can edit your site’s pages, manage your stores and track analytics on your mobile phone with Squarespace apps.
 These apps are available on both Android and iOS.